-- Insurance: Big data used to anticipate diseases, injuries, and the correct price of their goods.
+- Insurance: Big data is used to anticipate diseases, injuries, and the correct price of their goods.

 - Driverless cars: Driverless cars from Google capture about one gigabyte of data per second.
 To successfully complete these experiments, more and more data are required.

-- Education: Instead of conventional teaching methods, opt for big data-driven technology as a learning tool that improved the learning process and helped teachers better track their results.
+- Education: Instead of conventional teaching methods, opt for big data-driven technology as a learning tool that improves the learning process and helps teachers better track their results.